-When the rule condition should match any two of the three primitive events, the count attribute of the <any> element can be used, as shown in the example that follows.
+When the rule condition should match any two of the three primitive events, use the count attribute of the <any> element, as shown in the example that follows.
 By default, the count attribute has a value of 1, which is equivalent to a disjunction (OR) of all the primitive events specified within the <any> element.